 This project was named ஜோதி (Jothi in Thamil) which means the light that illuminates from darkness.
 These pens are a symbol of light in times of darkness.

-This idea sparked to Sinthusha when she witnessed and heard the needs shared by marginalized women, especially newly arrived migrants, shared at conjugal violence workshops she facilitated with a community centre in Montreal.
+This idea sparked to Sinthusha when she witnessed and heard the needs shared by marginalized women, especially newly arrived non-status migrants, shared at conjugal violence workshops she facilitated with community centres in Montreal.
 Growing up in a difficult household environment herself, she always had this inner passion and dream to help racialized women who experience gender-based violence, especially those who normally don’t have access to such resources.

 This project came to life as Sinthusha was one of the few young women selected by Fondation filles d’action – Girls Action Foundation for their “Women, Let’s take our place” campaign.
 Through this campaign she received training and a $1000 grant from Girls Action foundation through the government of Canada to bring this dream and vision she had, come to life.

 IMPACT OF JOTHI PENS SO FAR

-This project was also presented to the honorable Montreal Mayor, Valérie Plante, at a visit to a Côte-des-neiges community centre.
+This project was also presented to the honorable Montreal Mayor, Valérie Plante, at her visit to a community centre in Côte-des-neiges.

 300 banner pens have been distributed throughout Montreal in collaboration with women’s shelters and organizations working mostly with racialized communities through facilitated workshops and visits and the response has been phenomenal.